axeltlarsson/receptdatabasen-api/frontend/README.md

 # Receptdatabasen SPA

-Run it in dev mode with: `elm-app start`
+Run it in dev mode with: `elm-app start` or `npm run dev`

+Use elm-review to finda and remove dead code: `npx elm-review --fix`

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).